nparker2023/R-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

-# A R Pipeline to Query and Manipulate Data from BioMart and RefSeq in Order to Perform a Pairwise Alignment Between Two Species
+# R Pipeline Tutorial to Query and Manipulate Data from BioMart and RefSeq in Order to Perform a Pairwise Alignment Between Two Species